 An Icebreaker Activity is also called an energizer, meeting warm-up and team building or ‘get to know you’ game.
 I like to refer to them as Ice Melters, because you want to warm up a group, not cause a chill.
-I will explain further, as we review the purpose, process and pay-off or outcomes of these activities.
+I will explain further as we review the purpose, process and pay-off or outcomes of these activities.

 Whether you are starting an employee training session, speaking at a seminar, or leading a meeting, an icebreaker activity is a great way to begin.
-They can energize the group at the beginning of the day or meeting, or pick up the enthusiasm after lunch.
-These activities often have the purpose of introductions, for people who just met, or for groups to get to know each other a little better.
+They can energize the group at the beginning of the day or meeting or pick up the enthusiasm after lunch.
+These activities often have the purpose of introductions for people who just met, or for groups to get to know each other a little better.
 The intent may also be to break down some walls, and set aside differences.

 The purpose may also be to segue, or lead into a training topic or agenda item.
 Often the rationale is to get people talking or interacting with each other.
 Intentional activities can improve communication, increasing people’s confidence to share and contribute.
-Ultimately, a well selected icebreaker can add variety, fun and a social element to the learning experience or meeting.
+Ultimately, a well-selected icebreaker can add variety, fun and a social element to the learning experience or meeting.
 First step is thinking about what you want to achieve with the activity.

 Which icebreaker activity you pick and how you run the activity are important aspects to consider.
 NEVER embarrass someone, make them feel dumb, or cause someone to uncomfortably stand-out.
 An inappropriate activity can increase anxiety for participants.
 For example if the activity is very physical and you know one or two people can’t participate, this defeats the purpose of a ‘group’ activity, and is the opposite of team-building.
-You want to warm-up the group, not add to tension, or cause a chill in the room.
+You want to warm up the group, not add to the tension, or cause a chill in the room.

 However, these activities can and perhaps should challenge people and stretch their comfort zones a little.
 You may receive some eye rolling when you tell the group that you are starting with an icebreaker (game or group activity).
 Nevertheless, there are good reasons why you should include ‘icebreakers’ in your planning.
 Taking the time to know your audience, group members or participants is an important step to selecting the right activities.
 [Perhaps have a few back-up options for you to pick from.]